-Tivoli Storage Manager includes security features for administrator and user registration.
+Tivoli Storage Manager includes security features for registration of administrators and users.
 After administrators are registered, they must be granted authority by being assigned one or more administrative privilege classes.
 An administrator with system privilege can perform any server function.
 Administrators with policy, storage, operator, or node privileges can perform subsets of server functions.
-The server can be accessed with the following methods, each controlled with a password:
+The server can be accessed by using the following methods, each controlled with a password:

-- Administrator access to manage the server - · Client access to nodes to store and retrieve data
+- · Administrator access to manage the server - Client access to nodes to store and retrieve data

-Also included are features that can help ensure security when clients connect to the server.
-Depending on business requirements, administrators choose one of the following client registration methods:
+Also included are features that can help to ensure security when clients connect to the server.
+Depending on business requirements, as an administrator, you can choose one of the following client registration methods: